 How to Get Lower Rental Property Mortgage Rates

 Because rental property loans involve more risk for issuing lenders, interest rates for this type of financing can sometimes be much higher than traditional mortgage rates.
 If you’re hoping to secure a lower interest rate on your rental property mortgage, these ideas might help.
 To figure out how much financing you can take on and still maintain positive cash flow, run the numbers in a rental property calculator or spreadsheet.

 - Put up a bigger down payment.
-Many lenders require a downpayment of 20% on a rental property loan, and some require down payments as high as 25%.
+Many lenders require a down payment of 20% on a rental property loan, and some require down payments as high as 25%.
 You might find lenders that will accept lower down payment amounts.
 However, smaller down payments often lead to higher interest rates on your mortgage.

 - Improve your credit score.
 Credit scores aren’t just a significant factor in your ability to qualify for a rental property loan.
 Your credit also influences the interest rate you’ll pay for financing.
 If you want a chance to secure the best rates available from lenders, you should aim for a credit score of 760 or higher.
 (Note: Some lenders may extend their lowest rates at the 720 credit score threshold.)